beshoymedhat1/JobApp/README.md

 A simple full-stack job-posting web application where users can publish job opportunities and browse all available roles.

-Built to practice the Spring MVC flow from form submission to PostgreSQL storage and JSP rendering.

 ## Features

 - View all available job posts in a responsive card layout.